Gal Uchovsky: Early life

 Uchovsky was born in Hadera.
-His family moved to Vienna where his father studies.
+His family moved to Vienna while his father was studying there.
 They returned to Hadera when he was five-years-old.
 He attended high school at the Pardes Hana Agricultural High School.
 In his youth he excelled in sports and even played for a short time for Maccabi Pardes Katz [clarification needed].
 At the age of 14, he was registered twice on the team's squad and appeared once on the field.
 He started his military service in a pilot 's course for the first 11 months.

 After his military service he lived in Tel Aviv and studied photography at the Camera Obscura school as well as law at Tel Aviv University.
 Worked for seven years as a flight attendant at El Al.

 Career

 Journalist

 In 1983, while still a student, Uchovsky was one of the three publishers of the humor magazine "Tick in the Mind."
 He then wrote for the Ha-Ir as a columnist and culture editor and later editor.

-In 1993 he began working for Maariv where he served as a music reporter and culture editor.
+In 1993, he began working for Maariv where he served as a music reporter and culture editor.

 Film producer

 Uchovsky worked on the soundtrack to Eytan Fox's film Shirat Ha'Sirena (Siren's Song, 1994).
 In 1997 he wrote a third of the episodes of the first season of Fox's TV series Florentine.
 In 1998 he wrote his first feature script for the TV drama Baal Baal Lev, which was directed by Fox.

-In 2002 he co-produced the Fox film Yossi & Jagger.
+In 2002, he co-produced the Fox film Yossi & Jagger.

-In 2004 he wrote and produced the Fox movie Walk on Water.
+In 2004, he wrote and produced the Fox movie Walk on Water.

 In 2005, Ohovsky co-created with Fox The Bubble.

 TV presenter

-In 1993 he hosted "Lila Rock" on Channel 3.
+In 1993, he hosted "Lila Rock" on Channel 3.

-In 1997 he began hosting the cultural program "The Small Circle " on Channel 2.
+In 1997, he began hosting the cultural program "The Small Circle " on Channel 2.

-From 2006-2010 he was part of the judging panel of Kohav Nolad.
+From 2006-2010, he was part of the judging panel of Kohav Nolad.

-In 2009 he hosted Soundtrack of the Decade on Channel 24.
+In 2009, he hosted Soundtrack of the Decade on Channel 24.

-In 2010 he co-hosted Gal and Margul.
+In 2010, he co-hosted Gal and Margul.

-In 2011 he co-hosted Gal and Eliraz.
+In 2011, he co-hosted Gal and Eliraz.

-In 2012 he hosted the current affairs program "What are you saying?" and hosted the interview program Paskol Chai and also began serving as a judge on the reality show "Eyal Golan is calling you."
+In 2012, he hosted the current affairs program "What are you saying?" and hosted the interview program Paskol Chai and also began serving as a judge on the reality show "Eyal Golan is calling you."

-In 2015 he participated in the third season of Golstar.
+In 2015, he participated in the third season of Golstar.

-In June 2019 he began hosting 24 at Tsehriim.
+In June 2019, he began hosting 24 at Tsehriim.

-In May 2020 he wrote and co-directed the docu-series The Proud Revolution.
+In May 2020, he wrote and co-directed the docu-series The Proud Revolution.